-44.5.1 Compiling
+41.4.1 Compiling the Guest Application

-For information on compiling DPDK and the sample applications see Compiling the Sample Applications.
+For information on compiling DPDK and the sample applications in general, see Compiling the Sample Applications.

-For compiling and running 13fwd-power, see L3 Forwarding with Power Management Sample Application.
+For compiling and running the 13fwd-power sample application, see L3 Forwarding with Power Management Sample Application.

-The application is located in the guest_cli sub-directory under vm_power_manager.
+The application is in the guest_cli subdirectory under vm_power_manager.

-To build just the guest_vm_power_manager application using make:
+To build just the guest_vm_power_manager application using make, issue the following commands: